OpenRRI

-OpenRRI is an open-source software project designed to assist scientific researchers in acquiring and operating a cost-effective interferometer based on the RRI technique [1].
+OpenRRI is an open-source software project, licensed under LGPLv3, designed to assist scientific researchers in acquiring and operating a cost-effective interferometer based on the RRI technique [1].
 An RRI-based interferometer offers flexible, wide measurement capabilities [2, 3, 4, 5, 6] while maintaining a low cost relative to commercially available interferometer products.

 The mentioned interferometer operates using a laser diode, whose optical frequency is sinusoidally modulated through a laser injection current; the demodulation process is based on the RRI technique.
 This interferometer enables the measurement of relative displacement with sub-nanometer precision [5] and allows to resolve multiple interference sources within a single optical signal, thereby opening up possibilities for new interferometer configurations.
 Additionally, the RRI technique offers absolute distance measurement with precision up to 10µm over a wide range [6], which can be utilized for measuring interferometer dead paths and characterizing optical configurations.